Official Name: Kingdom of Cambodia

 The local and foreign business community reports frequent problems with inconsistent judicial rulings, corruption, and difficulty enforcing judgments.
 For these reasons, most commercial disputes are currently resolved by negotiations facilitated by the Ministry of Commerce, the Cambodian Chamber of Commerce, and other concerned institutions.

-Cambodia, which has been politically stable since 1997, continues to integrate into the global trading framework.
+Cambodia, which has been politically stable since the late 1990's, continues to integrate into the global trading framework.
 There has been notable reform in the management of public finances and the trade regime is more open and transparent.

 Cambodia has removed most of its non-tariff trade barriers, but import bans and restrictions, discretionary tax levies, non-automatic import licensing, non-transparent government procurement, weak enforcement of intellectual property rights, and inconsistent and cumbersome customs administration add to the cost of trade.

 Economic Freedom: Cambodia's score in the 2019 Index of Economic Freedom is 57.8, ranking it as the 105th freest (out of 179) in the Index.
 It is ranked 22 out of 41 countries in the Asia-Pacific region and its overall score is slightly higher than the regional average.

 Market Access: All sectors of the economy are open to foreign investment and 100 percent foreign ownership is permitted in most sectors.
 In a few sectors, foreign investment is subject to conditions, local equity participation, or prior authorization from authorities.
 There are no limits on the rights of foreign and domestic entities to establish and own business enterprises or to compete with public enterprises.
 However, only Cambodian citizens or legal entities have the right to own land.